rolandwalker/hardhat/README.markdown

 Notes
 -----

-Hardhat-mode takes no action until the user attempts an interactive command in a buffer.
-This is (out of an abundance of caution) for compatibility: an Emacs Lisp library may freely open and write to a file protected by hardhat-mode, so long as it is done programatically.
+`hardhat-mode` takes no action until the user attempts an interactive command in a buffer.
+This is (out of an abundance of caution) for compatibility: an Emacs Lisp library may freely open and write to a file protected by `hardhat-mode`, so long as it is done programatically.

 For any of the options settable in customize, rules making